cpetre01/DS-MandatoryExercise/README.md

-# DS-MandatoryExercise1
+# DS-MandatoryExercise
-Repo used for Mandatory Exercise 1 in Distributed Systems
+Repo used for both Mandatory Exercises in Distributed Systems